 Try these tips above, they make a big difference!

-Although I said in my pineapple-turmeric-ginger sauerkraut recipe that sauerkraut is a self-brining vegetable ferment, meaning there is no need to add extra water.
-I do understand, some days we just don’t have the time to pound, massage, or wait for the salted cabbage to release enough juice.
-In this classic fermented sauerkraut recipe with caraway seeds, I am also including an optional salt brine if you need it to top up your sauerkraut.
+Sauerkraut is a self-brining vegetable ferment, meaning there is no need to add more water, if you take the time to pound, massage, and wait for the salted cabbage to release enough juice.
+But somedays you may not have the time to do so.
+In those cases, you can make a salt brine to top up your sauerkraut jar.
+In this classic fermented sauerkraut recipe with caraway seeds, I am also including an optional salt brine recipe.

 Classic Sauerkraut /w Caraway Seeds